k-rns/2020-05-22-WHOI-Python/index.md

 {% endif %}

 This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
 The workshop will only be held for 10 people at a time.
+This course will be tought on-line through Zoom.

 {% comment %}
 LOCATION
 {% endcomment %}

-This is a course will be tought on-line through Zoom.

 {% comment %}